Two-step estimation of latent trait models: Application: Extrinsic and intrinsic work values

 Summarising previous literature on gender differences in work values, \cite{bacheretal22} observed that ``[...]intrinsic work values, especially altruistic or social work values, seem still to be more important for women than men, at least in some countries and/or in combination with other factors[...]'' and that ``Gender differences in extrinsic work value orientations are absent or smaller than those for intrinsic work value orientations''.
-In their own analysis in Austria, they also found higher levels of intrinsic values for women.
+In their analysis in Austria, they also found higher levels of intrinsic values for women.
 Our conclusion from the Netherlands is the opposite.
 This may be because the three intrinsic items in EVS do not include ones of ``altruistic or social work'' kind.
-But it could also be an instance of variation between different country contexts.
+But it could also reflect variation between different country contexts.
 To examine this further, we can use the EVS to carry out a comparative cross-national analysis.
 Here we include as covariates the respondents' gender, age, education, social class and work status; the other covariates were omitted from this illustrative example because they had large proportions of missing data in some countries.
-The list of the 36 countries and their sample sizes in this analysis are shown in Tables B.3 and B.4 of the supplementary appendix.
+The list of the 36 countries and their sample sizes in this analysis are shown in supplementary Tables B.3 and B.4.

 We allow all parameters of the structural model (regression coefficients and residual variances and covariance) to have different values in each country.
-Every parameter of the measurement model, in contrast, is constrained to have the same value in all countries, to specify full measurement equivalence across the countries.
-We note that because the step-1 estimates are here based on much more data than the step-2 estimates (with nearly 59,000 observations in the pooled data but 1000--2000 in each country), step 1 contributes essentially nothing to the standard errors of the estimated structural coefficients.
+Every measurement parameter, in contrast, is constrained to have the same value in all of them, to specify measurement equivalence across the countries.
+We note that because the step-1 estimates are thus based on much more data than the step-2 estimates (with ca.\ 59,000 observations in the pooled data but 1000--2000 in each country), step 1 contributes essentially nothing to the standard errors of the estimated structural coefficients.
 So in this example we could safely treat the measurement parameters from step 1 as known and omit the term for them from the estimated standard errors.